ghorwin/BlockMod/readme.md

 ### Starting connection mode

-In _connection mode_ the scene shows a cross mouse cursor and allows new connections to be made between outlet and inlet sockets.
+_Connection mode_ is started when the user clicks and drags away from an outlet socket.
+Then, the scene shows a cross mouse cursor and allows new connections to be made to an unoccupied inlet socket.

-Call ```SceneManager::enableConnectionMode()``` to put the scene into connection mode.

 # Implementation